-Kate Humble visiting Rowen’s phone box information point, August 2017
+Kate Humble in Rowen’s phone box information point, August 2017

 By 2013, most people had mobile phones, and our telephone kiosk was redundant.
 The Memorial Hall committee decided to adopt it under BT’s Adopt a Kiosk scheme.
 This was a very easy process, all done online and it cost us just £1.
 Click here for details.

 BT removed the payphone equipment, painted the kiosk and installed new 24-hour lighting, with free electricity.
 Volunteers provided notice boards, new bilingual signs for the windows, a comfy floor mat, and a holder for our very popular local walks leaflets (See our Walks page).

 We insured the kiosk as part of the Memorial Hall’s assets.